MIE SPRING FACULTY NEWSLETTER

 The Renewable Energy Research Laboratory (RERL), the

-nation’s leading academic wind energy research laboratory,
+nation’s leading academic wind energy research laboratory, is

 Coastal Wind Energy Conference

-RERL presented a conference entitled Wind
+RERL presented a conference entitled Wind Power

-Power in New England Islands and Coastal Communities:
+in New England Islands and Coastal Communities:

 Wind Energy on the Community Scale.

-Experts from around country addressed more than 100
+Experts from around country addressed more than 100 community

-needed to understand all phases of community-scale wind power.
+to understand all phases of community-scale wind power.

 Topics included wind power technology, zoning, legal